• Football Leaks investigation suggests 16 clubs sharing plans for a European Super League

 “Plans for an independent Super League forced us to act quickly and improve our co-operation with the clubs,” said Uefa general secretary Gerhard Aigner after clubs dropped their plans to separate and backed the governing body’s proposal to expand the Champions League to 32 teams.

-Another possibility is that the clubs cannot afford not to be party to breakaway plans, in case other teams move forward without them.
+Another possibility is that the clubs cannot afford to ignore breakaway plans, in case other teams move forward without them.
 Borussia Dortmund chief executive Hans-Joachim Watzke said as much when he told Der Speigel that the club had to “keep all its options open,” because if a super league ever became a reality, “that couldn’t happen without BVB”.

 Andrew McGregor, associate in the sports law team at Brabners, says he just can’t see the clubs triggering a split.
 “There has to be a happy medium and I just don’t see Fifa or Uefa or any of the other stakeholders just simply allowing a breakaway to happen and allowing a dilution of their control over the organisation of sport,” he says.